10 Faucet Trends for Kitchens and Baths in 2022

 Peerless is launching its Flute collection in May 2022.
 The affordable, transitional-style line will include a nozzle with a rinse function that features two fan-like sprays.

-This style of faucet, often seen in commercial restaurant kitchens, is experiencing a bit of a renaissance.
+2. Commercial Style This style of faucet, often seen in commercial restaurant kitchens, is experiencing a bit of a renaissance.
 Several manufacturers launched or expanded commercial-style designs this year.
 It’s part of a broader trend emerging post-pandemic: a back-to-basics strategy that seeks to modernize industrial-style plumbing fixtures.
+Moen launched a collection of what it calls spring galley faucets in three styles.
+The Belfield is a compact industrial-meets-modern-farmhouse style.
+The collection will be available in fall 2022.

 Bocchi updated its Maggiore faucet, shown here, with new features and higher-quality parts.

+3. Touch, Touchless, and Other Tech Features.
+There’s been a lot of innovation in recent years in integrated tech features for faucets.
+It’s been a gradual progression and one that’s still getting a feel for what homeowners want.
 Brizo’s new Tulham line, shown here, features the brand’s SmartTouch technology, which lets a user tap the spout to turn the water on and off.
 There’s also an LED light that changes color to indicate water temperature.
-It will be available in summer 2022.
+It will be available in the summer of 2022.

 Delta’s new Monrovia collection will feature similar technology.
 You can tap anywhere on the spout or handle.
 And it doesn’t have to be with wet or grimy fingertips.
 Use the back of your hand, a forearm, or an elbow to tap and activate or deactivate the flow of water.
 The temperature and flow will be where you last positioned the handle.